return to Natural Dog Health Remedies

 • White chocolate - an insignificant source of methylxanthines.

-Perhaps the following table can put into perspective as to how much of which type of chocolate a dog has to eat to cause toxicity.
-The first column refers to the type of chocolate; the second column refers to the toxic dose per pound of body weight; the third and fourth columns tell you approximately how much chocolate a 10-pound dog and a 20-pound dog has to eat to get sick, respectively.
+The first column shows the chocolate type; the second column shows the toxic dose per pound of body weight; the third and fourth columns tell you approximately how much chocolate a 10-pound dog and a 20-pound dog has to eat to get sick, respectively.

 White Chocolate 200 oz 125 lbs 250 lbs